 Alexander (Sascha) Petersen

-Sascha has been working specifically on climate change for more than 10 years.
+Sascha has been working specifically on climate change for more than 12 years.
 He was the first managing director of the American Society of Adaptation Professionals, a Lead Author for the Great Plains Region of the National Climate Assessment (2014) and the Pacific Northwest Region of the forthcoming National Climate Assessment.
-He has worked with both climate scientists and municipal governments.
-He focuses on bridging the gaps between climate change science, policy, and action.
+He has worked with both climate scientists and municipal governments and focuses on bridging the gaps between climate change science, policy, and action.

 Sascha has direct experience with local governments and Tribal communities.
 He is helping communities from ranging from the Upper Snake River Tribes Foundation in Idaho and the Washoe Tribe in California to the City of Boulder and The City of San Antonio build climate resilience.
 Before starting Adaptation International, he led the City of Austin's adaptation efforts through his participation in a Climate Resilient Communities advisory group for ICLEI: Local Governments for Sustainability and has worked with a number of tribal communities and multi-tribal organizations to assess climate vulnerability and develop adaptation plans.

 Sascha has a Bachelor's degree in physics from Pomona College and a Master's degree focusing on climate change science and policy from the University of Washington.
 Prior to working on climate change, he trained astronauts at the Johnson Space Center.
 He may be reached directly via email: Sascha@adaptationinternational.com